 - Is general relativity correct in strong gravity?
 This basic question is not yet answered.
 General relativity works very well in the weak-gravity environments we've been able to explore, and it has mathematical beauty that some consider to be another type of confirming evidence, but direct strong-gravity tests don't really exist.
 Imaging of the event horizon of our Galactic center's black hole might be possible in a few years, and there are other electromagnetic tests out there (e.g., the evidence I mentioned of the ISCO), but these involve extra assumptions about the behavior of the gas.
-In principle, agreement of observed gravitational waveforms with what we see will be the best test.
-I think a big challenge currently is that, understandably, people have not put in the huge amount of effort that would be needed to determine what gravitational waveforms would be expected in alternate theories of gravity.
-Thus although, for example, less than 4% of the signal from GW150914 remains after the best general relativistic waveform is subtracted, it's not obvious how impressive that is. - What is the mass distribution of black holes?
-We are sure that stellar-mass black holes $(\sim 5 15 \ M{\odot})$ exist, and that supermassive black holes $(\sim 10^6 10^{10} \ M{\odot})$ exist.
-GW150914 told us that $\approx 30 35 \ M{\odot}$ black holes exist, and the merger produced one at $\approx 63 \ M{\odot}$.
+In principle, agreement of observed gravitational waveforms with what we see will be the best test. - What is the mass distribution of black holes?
+We are sure that stellar-mass black holes $(\sim 5-15~M{\odot})$ exist, and that supermassive black holes $(\sim 10^6-10^{10}~M{\odot})$ exist.
 What about the range in the middle?
 Do intermediate-mass black holes exist?
 My opinion is that there is strong circumstantial evidence that they do, but the evidence is not as direct as it is for the other mass ranges.
-LIGO and its friends could detect gravitational waves from black holes up to a few hundred solar masses, so they might be able to provide the first definitive evidence of this type of black hole. - What is the spin distribution of black holes?
+LIGO-India and similar instruments could detect gravitational waves from black holes up to a few hundred solar masses, so they might be able to provide the first definitive evidence of this type of black hole. - What is the spin distribution of black holes?
 It has been understood for probably three decades that stellar-mass black holes are probably born with close to the mass and spin magnitudes that they have now (the mass accreted from a stellar companion is likely to be too little to do much).
-Spin measurements from accretion disk spectra have been reported for several stellar-mass black holes, but these are usually continuum spectra, which unfortunately means that there are no definite features to fit.
+Spin measurements from accretion disk spectra have been reported for several stellar-mass black holes, but these are continuum spectra, which unfortunately means that there are no definite features to fit.
 Thus we have to understand the possibility that the spin measurements could be systematically off.
 Gravitational wave measurements will provide independent ways to estimate the spins, which will give us new insight into the formation processes of black holes.